-This programme is suitable for anyone who has had a normal vaginal delivery or a caesarean delivery.
-The 8-staged programme is designed for all phases of recovery which means that you can move through the different exercise levels in your own time by following the Pilates-based videos.
+This Postnatal Pilates exercise programme is suitable for anyone who has had a normal vaginal delivery or a caesarean delivery.
+The 8-staged Pilates programme is designed for all phases of postnatal recovery which means that you can move through the different exercise levels in your own time by following the Pilates-based videos.

-Each class will address pelvic floor strengthening, deep tummy activation, strengthening of the spinal muscles and breathing technique as well as overall upper and lower body strengthening, posture, bone density, co-ordination, flexibility and balance.
-It is suitable for all levels of fitness as the pace of your progress is controlled by you.
-There are full body classes and shorter videos to allow you to plan your day and week around the demands of your postnatal life!
+Each postnatal Pilates exercise class will address pelvic floor strengthening, deep tummy activation, strengthening of the spinal muscles and breathing technique as well as overall upper and lower body strengthening, posture, bone density, co-ordination, flexibility and balance.
+The programme is suitable for all levels of fitness as the pace of your progress is controlled by you.
+There are full body Pilates classes and also shorter videos to allow you to plan your day and week around the demands of your postnatal life!

 Through prescribing and instructing individual and group exercise programmes for years I have designed these programmes to give you the feeling of one-to-one physiotherapy in the comfort of your own home.
 You may have had a very straight forward pregnancy and would like to return to running marathons, training for an ironman, lifting weights or getting back to the gym.
 You may have had a difficult pregnancy, delivery and recovery and you may be a little nervous about going back to your usual activities.

 - Help you to zone in on your pelvic floor strength and futureproof this crucial set of muscles for exercise, future pregnancies, perimenopause, menopause and beyond.

 - Address Diastasis Recti Abdominis, Prolapse, Incontinence and other issues in a preventative way.
 If you are sure you have a certain issue check out my tailored programmes e.g MyFit Diastasis and MyFit Prolapse)